Confirmation bias

-Confirmation bias is the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's prior beliefs or values.
-People display this bias when they select information that supports their views, ignoring contrary information, or when they interpret ambiguous evidence as supporting their existing attitudes.
-The effect is strongest for desired outcomes, for emotionally charged issues, and for deeply entrenched beliefs.
-Confirmation bias cannot be eliminated, but it can be managed, for example, by education and training in critical thinking skills.
+Confirmation bias (also confirmatory bias, myside bias, or congeniality bias) is the tendency to search for, interpret, favor and recall information in a way that confirms or supports one's prior beliefs or values.
+People display this bias when they select information that supports their views, ignoring contrary information or when they interpret ambiguous evidence as supporting their existing attitudes.
+The effect is strongest for desired outcomes, emotionally charged issues and deeply entrenched beliefs.

-Biased search for information, biased interpretation of this information, and biased memory recall, have been invoked to explain four specific effects:
+Biased search for information, biased interpretation of this information and biased memory recall have been invoked to explain four specific effects: